Being a Newham School Governor

 - Foundation Governors at church schools only, appointed by the Diocese.

-The size of the governing body generally ranges from 9 to 20 people depending on the school.
-Once on the governing body, all governors have the same powers and responsibilities and they work collectively to support the school.
+The size of the governing board differs and should be minimum seven members.
+Once on the governing board, all governors have the same powers and responsibilities and they work collectively to support the school.

 How do I become a governor?

-As a parent or legal carer, your school will tell you when an election will be held.
+As a parent or legal carer, your school will let you know when an election will be held.

-Contact the Head Teacher of the school you are interested in or Governor Services.
-We will send you an application pack with a vacancy list.
-The governing body appoints community and co-opted governors and we will make sure that your nomination form will be submitted for consideration at their next meeting.
+Contact the school you are interested in or NPW Governor Services.
+NPW Governor Services will send you an application pack with a vacancy list.
+The governing board appoints co-opted governors and we will make sure that your nomination form will be submitted for consideration at their next meeting.

-Governor Services will send you an application form with a vacancy list.
-Once you are appointed, the LA expect you to support the LA's principles of raising achievement, inclusive education, equal opportunities and non-selective education.
+NPW Governor Services will send you an application form with a vacancy list.
+The Newham Council expect you to support the principles of raising achievement, inclusive education, equal opportunities and non-selective education.
+Once your nomination has been made by the Council, the governing board would be asked to accept the nomination before a formal appointment.

 Put your name forward in your school when a vacancy arises and an election is held.